AaronWendt1997/School-Projects/Compiler/README.md

   -this can be seen in the nameanalysis methods of ast.java

 ## Step 4
 Using the abstract syntax tree, perform type checking on all variables assignments.
   -this can be seen in the typecheck methods of ast.java

 ## Step 5
-Convert the code to mips assembly language
+Convert the code to mips assembly language.
   -this can be seen in the codegen methods of ast.java